utsav0/daily-dev-tips/src/pages/posts/vanilla-javascript-text-to-speech.md

 Here we define a const to check if the support is defined.

-We can then easily check this const.
+We can then quickly check this const.

 ```js
 if (SpeechSynthesisUtterance !== undefined) {